fooelisa/pyiosxr/README.md

 Thanks
 ======
 A special thanks to David Barroso!
-This library is entirely based on David's [pyEOS](https://github.com/spotify/pyeos), which is a wrapper around Arista's eAPI for EOS.
+The first versions were entirely based on David's [pyEOS](https://github.com/spotify/pyeos), which is a wrapper around Arista's eAPI for EOS.

 Also, many thanks go out to Brady Walsh, without whom staying sane while digging through Cisco docs and XML would have been impossible.